symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

 .. index::
-   single: Form; Field type extension
+   single: Form; Form type extension

-How to Create a Field Type Extension
+How to Create a Form Type Extension
 ====================================

 :doc:`Custom form field types<create_custom_field_type>` are great when